circlefin/malachite/Docs/architecture/adr-001-architecture.md

 where
     C: Context
 {
-    StartRound(Round),          // Start a new round, currently must be 0 Proposal(C::Proposal),      // A proposal has been received, must be complete Vote(SignedVote<C>),        // A vote has been received TimeoutElapsed(Timeout),    // A timeout has elapsed }
+    StartRound(Round),            // Start a new round
+    Proposal(C::Proposal, Valid), // A proposal has been received, must be complete Vote(SignedVote<C>),          // A vote has been received TimeoutElapsed(Timeout),      // A timeout has elapsed }

 ```
 Notes:
-- TBD: Round `0` is always started by an external module.
-Subsequent rounds may be managed by the driver, or it could be the responsibility of the external module to start a new round.
+- Round `0` is always started by an external module.
+Subsequent rounds are started by the driver when the Round State Machine indicates it via the `NewRound` message.
-  - Could also push the retrieval of the value to the external module, e.g. have `StartRoundProposer(round, proposal)`
-  - Is the change to `StartRound` ok?
-It matches the paper and (the old name) `NewRound` is also used in some places as output message.
-- TBD: The proposal must be complete, i.e. it must contain a complete value.
-If this value is sent by the proposer in chunks, it is the responsibility of the chain concrete implementation to collect the proposal for the value ID together with the chunks to create a complete proposal.
+- A proposal event must include a proposal and a `valid` flag indicating if the proposal is valid.
+The proposal must be complete, i.e. it must contain a complete value or an identifier of the value (`id(v)`).
+If the value is sent by the proposer in multiple parts, it is the responsibility of the consensus environment to collect and verify all the parts and the proposal message in order to create a complete proposal and the validity flag.
-- TBD: The proposal should also implement `valid(v)`.
-Alternatively, the caller could do the verification and use the following inputs:
-  - `Proposal(C::Proposal)` - a valid proposal has been received
-  - `ProposalInvalid` - an invalid proposal has been received
 - `Vote` can be a `Prevote` or `Precommit` vote.
 - The driver interacts with the host system to start timers and expects to receive timeout events for the timers that it started and have fired.
 The timeouts can be:
 ```